ippontech/blog-usa/posts/my-journey-with-creating-my-first-slackbot.md

 ## My ‘Scheduling A Future Post’ Bug Issue Encounter

-I was able to achieve three of the task above with my Slackbot.
+I was able to achieve three of the tasks above with my Slackbot.
 I was able to post a message, retrieve conversation history, retrieve an individual message from the Slack channel.
-However, I ran into an issue when it came to scheduling a post at a later date and time.
+I ran into an issue when it came to scheduling a post at a later date and time.
 When I attempted to schedule a post, I kept getting an error message.
-One of the lines of the error message, I deemed important, is below.
+One of the lines of the error message is below:

 `Error: An API error occurred: invalid_arguments`